Bill Dietz is a composer, writer, & co-chair of the Bard MFA Sound Department. He has lived and worked since 2003 in Berlin.

 Born in 1983 near in the US/Mexican border in Bisbee, Arizona, he studied composition at the New England Conservatory and Cultural Studies at the University of Minnesota.
-Initially in Berlin as Peter Ablinger’s student and assistant, he went on to work regularly with Christian von Borries, Catherine Christer Hennix, Chris Newman, and, through 2009, with Maryanne Amacher.
+Initially in Berlin as Peter Ablinger’s student and assistant, he went on to work regularly with Catherine Christer Hennix, Christian von Borries, Chris Newman, and, through 2009, with Maryanne Amacher.
 Since 2007 he is the artistic director of Ensemble Zwischentöne.
 With Woody Sullender he co-founded and edits Ear / Wave / Event.
-In 2012 he was appointed co-chair of the Music/Sound Department in the Milton Avery Graduate School of the Arts at Bard College (Annandale-on-Hudson, NY).
-In 2016 he was appointed Guest Professor of Sound at the Academy of Media Arts Cologne.
+In 2011 he was the recipient of a working residency at the Künstlerhaus Lukas and a residency stipend from the Goethe Institute (New York).
+From 2012 to 2103 he was a resident fellow at Akademie Schloss Solitude (Stuttgart).
+In 2012 he was appointed co-chair of the Music/Sound Department in the Milton Avery Graduate School of the Arts at Bard College.
+In 2013 he was artist-in-residence of the Cité radieuse in Marseille, as well as gmem - centre national de la création musicale.
+From 2016 - 2017 he was Professor of Sound at the Academy of Media Arts Cologne.

 tutorialdiversions [at] mail [dot] com